-Once the autoshutdown mode is selected, the AD7328 automatically enters shutdown on the 15th SCLK rising edge.
+Once the autoshutdown mode is selected, the AD7328 automatically enters shutdown on the 15^{th} SCLK rising edge.
 In autoshutdown mode, all internal circuitry is powered down.
 The AD7328 retains information in the registers during autoshutdown.
 The track-and-hold is in hold mode during autoshutdown.
-On the rising $\overline{CS}$ edge, the track-and-hold, which was in hold during shutdown, returns to track as the AD7328 begins to power up.
-The power-up from auto shutdown is 500 μs.
+On the rising $\overline{\text{CS}}$ edge, the track-and-hold, which was in hold during shutdown, returns to track as the AD7328 begins to power up.
+The time to power-up from auto shutdown is 500 μs .

-When the control registers is programmed to move into autoshutdown mode, it does so on the 15th SCLK rising edge.
+When the control register is programmed to transition to autoshutdown mode, it does so on the 15^{th} SCLK rising edge.
 Figure 50 shows the part entering the autoshutdown mode.
-The AD7328 automatically begins to power up on the $\overline{\text{CS}}$ rising edge.
-The tPOWER-UP is required before a valid conversion, initiated by bringing the $\overline{\text{CS}}$ signal low, can take place.
-Once this valid conversion is complete, the AD7328 powers down again on the 15th SCLK rising edge.
-The $\overline{\text{CS}}$ signal must remain low again to keep the part in autoshutdown mode.
+Once in autoshutdown mode, the \overline{CS} signal must remain low to keep the part in autoshutdown mode.
+The AD7328 automatically begins to power up on the \overline{CS} rising edge.
+The $t{POWER-UP}$ is required before a valid conversion, initiated by bringing the \overline{CS} signal low, can take place.
+Once this valid conversion is complete, the AD7328 powers down again on the 15^{th} SCLK rising edge.
+The \overline{CS} signal must remain low again to keep the part in autoshutdown mode.